Skip to main content

 • Establish MIRL program

-• If the sponsoring jurisdiction is a city, the county enters into an intergovernmental agreement with OHCS
+• If the Sponsoring Jurisdiction is a city, the county enters into an Intergovernmental County Master Agreement with OHCS

 • Open local MIRL program